 Not doing anything to exacerbate the situation is your most important first step.
 When you first begin to feel like your ears are blocked, it may be tempting to try and use cotton swabs to clear them out.
 All sorts of issues, from ear infections to loss of hearing, can be caused by cotton swabs so this can be a particularly dangerous strategy.
 You will most likely make the situation worse if you use cotton swabs.

 It’s Possible That Your “Blockage” is Hearing Loss

-So you might be getting a bit antsy if a couple of days go by and you still have no clue what could be causing your blockage.
-A few days is usually enough time for your body to eliminate any blockage.
+So you might be getting a bit antsy if you still have no clue what could be causing your blockage.
+A day is usually enough time for your body to eliminate any blockage.
 But it might be, as a general rule of thumb, a prudent decision to come see us if your blockage persists for more than a week.